gryphonmyers/weddell/README.md

 // Once mounted and patched, the element will be rendered with 'myimage.jpg' in the background.
 ```
 **Example** *(Be careful with CSS template functions though!
 Unlike string values, template functions will be executed and rendered to DOM for every component instance, which can lead to performance issues.
-Ideally, unchanging, class-level styles should be returned as strings, while styles making use of component state, if needed, should be returned as template functions.
+Ideally, static, class-level styles should be returned as strings, while styles making use of component instance state, if needed, should be returned as template functions.
 You can mix and match by returning an array of style values.)*
 ```js

 Component => class MyComponent extends Component {